Cancer Prevention: Live Longer With These Simple Steps

 For most cancers, survival is greater if they are found and treated early.
 The following screening tests are recommended:

-- Breast cancer screening: recommendations vary, for example the USPSTF recommend routine biennial screening in women aged 50 through 74 years at average risk of breast cancer; whereas the American Cancer Society recommend annual mammograms start at age 45
+- Breast cancer screening: recommendations vary, for example the USPSTF recommend routine biennial screening in women aged 50 through 74 years at average risk of breast cancer; whereas the American Cancer Society recommend annual mammograms start at age 45.
+The American Society of Breast Surgeons recommend screenings begin at age 40.

 - Cervical cancer screening: Every three years in women over 21 with a cervix, or every five years if HPV testing is completed as well